kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // Operations describes what operations on what resources/subresources the webhook cares about.
     // The webhook cares about an operation if it matches any Operaiton.
-    Operations []Operation
+    Operations []OperationsPerResource

     // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
     // allowed values are Ignore, Fail.
 Default value is Fail FailurePolicy FailurePolicyType
 }

-type Operation struct {
+type OperationsPerResource struct {
-    // Operations is the list of operations this hook will be invoked on - Create, Update, or *
-    // for all operations.
-Defaults to '*'. type OperationType

-    // Resource describes the group, resource and subresources.
+    // Resource describes the group, resource and subresource.
 Defaults to all groups, resources, subresources.
     Resouce Resource

+    // Verbs is the list of verbs this hook will be invoked on - POST, PUT, or *
+    // for all operations.
+Defaults to '*'.
+    Verbs []OperationType
 }

 type OperationType string

 const (
     All OperationType = "*"
-    Create OperationType= "Create"
+    Create OperationType= "POST"
-    Update OperationType= "Update"
+    Update OperationType= "PUT"
 )

 type Resource struct {
     // Group is the API group the resource belongs to.  '*' is all groups.
     Group string
+    // Version is the API version of the resource. '*' is all versions.
+    Version string
     // Resource is the name of the resource. '*' is all resoures.
     Resource string
-    // Subresources is a list of subresources. '*' is all subresources.
+    // Subresource is the name of the subresource. '*' is all subresources.
+Empty string means no subresource.
     Subresource string
 }